Community is key for New Orleanian Ryan Owens.

 In choosing the University of Louisiana at Lafayette, he found community among staff, peers and professors.

-“The only thing I can say is that if anyone thinks that they want to get an MBA, no matter where they are, they should consider the University of Louisiana Lafayette because it gives you the tools that you need to succeed,” he says.
+“The only thing I can say is that if anyone thinks that they want to get an MBA, no matter where they are, they should consider the University of Louisiana at Lafayette because it gives you the tools that you need to succeed,” he says.
 “It is a family.
 And no matter what, there's always somebody there to help.
-It was just a great, great communication from the staff on down to the courses.”
+It was just great, great communication from the staff on down to the courses.”

 From IBM to MBA